 A Support Officer can meet you wherever you feel safest.
 If you want them to visit your home, they do not wear Gentoo uniforms or badges so your neighbours will not know they are from Gentoo.

-They will talk about how to keep you safe and provide emotional and practical support.
+They will talk about how to keep you safe and give you emotional and practical support.
 This may include:

-Mediation is our first option and we offer an impartial mediation service.
+Mediation is our first choice and we offer an impartial mediation service.

 An acceptable behaviour agreement or contract is a written agreement or contract that gets the person who is behaving in an antisocial way to recognise their behaviour and how it affects others.